rsp0225/Google-Homepage/README.md

 ## Credits

+-The live site for this project is hosted on Netlify, a cloud computing company that provides a serverless environment for web development projects.
 - The Font Awesome icons used in the project were sourced from [fontawesome.com](https://fontawesome.com).
 - The original Google homepage was used as a reference for the project.